aulorbe/Skin-Segmentation-Logit-Regression/README.md

 ```

-    /Users/flatironschool/anaconda3/lib/python3.6/site-packages/sklearn/linear_model/logistic.py:433: FutureWarning: Default solver will be changed to 'lbfgs' in 0.22.
-Specify a solver to silence this warning.
-      FutureWarning)
-    /Users/flatironschool/anaconda3/lib/python3.6/site-packages/sklearn/linear_model/logistic.py:433: FutureWarning: Default solver will be changed to 'lbfgs' in 0.22.
-Specify a solver to silence this warning.
-      FutureWarning)
-    /Users/flatironschool/anaconda3/lib/python3.6/site-packages/sklearn/linear_model/logistic.py:433: FutureWarning: Default solver will be changed to 'lbfgs' in 0.22.
-Specify a solver to silence this warning.
-      FutureWarning)
-    /Users/flatironschool/anaconda3/lib/python3.6/site-packages/sklearn/linear_model/logistic.py:433: FutureWarning: Default solver will be changed to 'lbfgs' in 0.22.
-Specify a solver to silence this warning.
-      FutureWarning)

 ```python
 # The mean score and the 95% confidence interval of the score estimate
 print("Accuracy: %0.2f (+/- %0.2f)" % (scores.mean(), scores.std() * 2))